emmanuelgautier/awesome-dockerfiles/express/express-npm/README.md

-# NestJS Application Dockerfile Example
+# Express with NPM Application Dockerfile Example

 ## Description

-This repository provides a Dockerfile example for containerizing a NestJS application.
-NestJS is a powerful framework for building scalable and efficient server-side applications using TypeScript.
+This repository provides a Dockerfile example for containerizing an Express application using npm package manager.
+Express is one the most famous node framework for building scalable and efficient server-side applications.

 ## Getting Started